freewizard20/shoveling/README.md

 ***Memoes have no warranty, use with caution(if you ever have to..)!***\
 ***But I will use and verify them myself as much as I can***

+Live as if you were to die tomorrow.
+Learn as if you were to live forever. - Mahatma Gandhi